Souhardya-Ganguly/TCS-Insight-Supermarket-System/README.md

 The Administrator should be able to

-Create, Modify and Delete entries
+->Create entries
+->Modify entries
+->Delete entries

 The salesperson should be able to

+->Create entries
-Create, Modify entries
+->Modify entries

-At the end of the day ,
+At the end of the day:-

-The sum of quantities of a particular product in the sales module should be tallied with the Inventory module and report should be generated on the current stock of products.
+->The sum of quantities of a particular product in the sales module should be tallied with the Inventory module and report should be generated on the current stock of products.
-The total cost in the sales module should be tallied with sum of the prices of individual products sold.
+->The total cost in the sales module should be tallied with sum of the prices of individual products sold.